johannes-mueller/test-cockpit.el/README.md

 ## Status

-The project just started.
-I will now start using it in my daily work and develop it further.
-Major API changes can still happen any time
+The development started more than a year ago in early 2021.
+Since then I have used it for my daily work and added new features every now and then.
+It turns out to work smoothly and to be quite useful.

 ## Future